sksizer/dat490/docs/prds/demographic_analysis.md

 5. ✅ **Visualization Format**: Prioritize SVG format for space efficiency
 6. **UI/UX Preferences**: Confirm design direction for analysis display

+# Backlog
+Backlog for additional things to do after we complete core above.
+- [ ] Add a filter for only showing columns that have a demographic analysis
+- [ ] Ensure prior notebooks still work
 ---

 *Last Updated: [Current Date]*